andoresu47/DeepLearning-Project/README.md

 # Experimental Results

 Every folder in the repository leads to a set of experiments on specific teacher-student architectures and datasets.
 These are mainly condensed in jupyter notebooks, which make use of the scripts under the same directory.
-The table below shows sample accuracy results of using a small CNN as student model, both as a standalone and after distilling knowledge from VGG16 and ResNet164 pre-trained nets.
+The table below shows sample accuracy results of using a small CNN as student model, both as standalone and after distilling knowledge from VGG16 and ResNet164 pre-trained nets, on the MNIST dataset.

 |     Model     | Test Accuracy |
 | ------------- | ------------- |